ii-95/Measuring_OCED_thesis/README.md

 3. Convert analysis results into OCED and update the input OCEL with the results.

     Output: A modified OCEL containing all event data in input OCEL as well as analysis results encoded as OCED.
+This can be used again as input to the tool.
+You can either select different analysis techniques each time with no connection to prior results or you can select some of the given options in the .env file that enable the usage of prior analysis results to generate a higher level analysis.

-The implementation of the first and second component is complete and they are already functional.
-Working on the 3rd component will commence soon.
+The implementation of all 3 components is complete and the tool can be used via command line.
+Work on the front/UI will commence soon.

-Once all components are complete, a frontend will be developed.

 The project requires python and can be run by following the steps below: